What Are the External Parts of a Car? (Bumper, Fascia & More)

 Mirrors And Their Functions

-Mirrors are an important external feature of a car.
-They provide the driver with a clear view of the surroundings, thereby ensuring safe driving.
-There are generally three types of mirrors found on a car – side mirrors, rearview mirror, and blind-spot mirrors.
+Mirrors give the driver a clear view of the surroundings for safe driving.
+There are generally three types found on a car: side mirrors, the rearview mirror, and blind-spot mirrors.

-• Side mirrors: These mirrors are mounted on either side of the car and provide a wider view of the road behind the driver.
-They help in changing lanes, making turns, and reversing.
+- Side mirrors: Mounted on either side of the car, providing a wider view of the road behind the driver for lane changes, turns, and reversing.

-• Rearview mirror: This mirror is located on the windshield and provides a view of the road behind the car.
-It helps in keeping an eye on the traffic and making safe maneuvers.
+- Rearview mirror: Located on the windshield, provides a view of the road behind the car for tracking traffic and making safe maneuvers.

 Antennas And External Accessories

-Apart from mirrors, there are various other external accessories that can be added to a car to enhance its functionality and aesthetics.
-Some of these accessories include:
+Apart from mirrors, several other external accessories can be added to a car to enhance its functionality and aesthetics:

 Frequently Asked Questions